matrix-org/matrix-spec-proposals/proposals/3488-location.md

 msgtype in `m.room.message`.
 Until that API is deprecated from the spec, clients should share static locations in a backwards-compatible way by mixing in the `m.location` extensible event type from this MSC into the old-style `m.room.message`.
 During this migratory phase, this necessarily duplicates the relevant data.
+If both fields are present, clients that speak MSC3488 should favour the contents of the MSC3488 fields over the legacy `geo_uri` field.

 ```json
 {